yiyangdd01/new-joiner-guide/README.md

 ## Tools

-You need to log in the follow platforms by **Gmail Count** in your work, please ask for the key before start your develop
+You need to log in the following platforms by **Gmail Count** in your work, please ask for the key before start your develop

 - [Gmail](http://mail.google.com) - the email account is the **key** access all our production
 - [Github](https://github.com/) - The world's leading software **development** platform